Air Traffic Controller

 This Malaysia mystery got me thinking: why can't they record a live cockpit audio feed for all commercial flights.
 In other words, why only record it to the black box?
 Recording it REMOTELY as well would be priceless in solving plane crashes.

-Asked by Jimbo over 10 years ago
+Asked by Jimbo almost 11 years ago

 Thanks for writing.
 I worked with a guy everyone called “Jimbo” but I don’t know why.
 His first name was Harrison.